Cookie Consent by Privacy Policies Generator website

 Clinical: the time between the blood being cut off from that particular tissue sample and the tissue being refrigerated, frozen or fixed.

-3. Draw time: the time between blood being drawn and processed (for example, to serum or plasma, or frozen)
+The time between blood being drawn and processed (for example, to serum or plasma, or frozen)

-4. TNM, ypT & associated terms: these relate to cancer staging (pathology “p” vs clinical “c”) for detailed explanations, see:
+These relate to cancer staging (pathology “p” vs clinical “c”) for detailed explanations, see:

 For example, ypT2 means pathology staging (p) of a pre-treated tumor (y) stage 2.
 Exactly what is implied by “stage 2” depends on the particular cancer type, with different tumor sizes being denoted & locations of invasiveness depending on the physiological site.